nhihin/Bioinfo-Notes/README.md

-Things I've learned and have found useful in my bioinformatics work.
-The notes can be found in the Wiki tab (or [click here](https://github.com/nhihin/Notes/wiki)).
+A small collection of markdowns describing things I've learned and have found useful in my bioinformatics work.